Sustainability Goals

 Learn more in our PET thermoform fact sheet.

-Thermoform packaging made of PET plastic resin is technically recyclable with PET bottles, but not all thermoforms are PET.
-Most PET reclaimers accept thermoforms in bottle bales up to a certain percentage, as long as auto-sort systems and best practices to minimize look-alike contamination are in place.
+Thermoform packaging made of PET plastic resin is technically recyclable with PET bottles, but not all thermoforms are made of PET.
+Most PET reclaimers accept thermoforms in bottle bales up to a specified percentage, provided auto-sort systems and best practices to minimize look-alike contamination are in place.

 Other PET thermoform recycling numbers you should know:

-NAPCOR is working through key challenges to expand the domestic recovery of this valuable, sustainable material without jeopardizing existing PET bottle recycling assets.
-We released a best practices document providing a more detailed overview: 2020 PET Thermoform Recycling: A Progress Report.
+NAPCOR is addressing key challenges to expand domestic recovery of this valuable, sustainable material without jeopardizing existing PET bottle recycling assets.
+We released a best-practices document providing a more detailed overview: 2020 PET Thermoform Recycling: A Progress Report.

 If you are considering adding PET thermoforms to your recycling program, or redirecting them from a mixed plastic bale to a domestic PET market, consider the following: